 Amazon Has Won A Patent That Will Allow Them To Track Their Employees' Every Move

-Amazon isn't exactly known for treating its employees well.
 Like many of the fictional mega-corporations from dystopian narratives, Amazon is taking employee monitoring to the next level.
-The company has been approved to try a new technology that will give them real-time information of the locations of their employees at work.
-The state of the art wristband will track employees' movements to make sure they stay on task, and it will buzz if they begin to deviate from their assigned job in any fashion.
+The company has been approved to try a new technology that will give them real-time information on the locations of their employees at work.
+The state-of-the-art wristband will track employees' movements to make sure they stay on task, and it will buzz if they begin to deviate from their assigned job in any fashion.

 A New Chinese AI Can Clone A User's Voice In Less Than 60 Seconds